Things To Do In East Devon

 Exeter isn’t far either; spend a day discovering the city.
 The shops are diverse and range from big names to kooky independents, likewise the cafes, pubs and restaurants.
 The magnificent cathedral is a must, and if you have time you should take a tour of the medieval Underground Passages and visit the RAM Museum where you can see an Egyptian mummy and meet Gerald the Giraffe.
 Down at the quay the more active among you will enjoy Clip n Climb and Saddles and Paddles.

 Families can take their pick!
-Just a few miles away is Wildwood Escot where you can see the animals, have a go on the zip wire, explore the maze and visit the Saxon village; there’s also Axe Valley Wildlife Park, which is particularly good for younger children, and The Donkey Sanctuary, home to over 500 happy donks, a farm themed play area, nature walk and café.
-Go to Beer and ride the land train at Pecorama or see the underground caverns at Beer Quarry Caves; at Seaton you can ride the tram to Colyton or have a prehistoric adventure at Seaton Jurassic, and one of the biggest attractions in the South West, Crealy Theme Park is only half an hour away.
+One of the biggest attractions in the South West, Crealy Theme Park & Resort is only half an hour away, but closer still is Wildwood Escot where you can see the animals, have a go on the zip wire, explore the maze and visit the Saxon village.
+There’s also Axe Valley Wildlife Park, which is particularly good for younger children, and The Donkey Sanctuary, home to over 500 happy donks, a farm themed play area, nature walk and café.
+Go to Beer and ride the land train at Pecorama or see the underground caverns at Beer Quarry Caves; at Seaton you can ride the tram to Colyton or have a prehistoric adventure at Seaton Jurassic, all jolly good fun!

 Same with the beach, 30 minutes at the most, the very most.
 There are quiet bays like Branscombe where there’s an Old Bakery, a working Forge and the Sea Shanty Café right down by the sea.
 Beer is lovely too, a peaceful fishing village where you can spuddle about in the rockpools, enjoy a crab sandwich at Ducky’s Beach Café, and hire a self drive boat.
 At Sidmouth the sandy Jacob’s Ladder beach is great for families, or a little further is Exmouth, great for watersports and for World of Country Life.
 Just over the Dorset border is Lyme Regis, famous for its historic harbour wall, known as The Cobb.
 Out the end there’s a small Marine Aquarium, and you can catch a boat for a mackerel fishing trip; back in town play crazy golf, go to Dinosaurland Fossil Museum, or eat fish and chips on the beach.